 - Establish a long-term networking relationship with a Mentor to advance your own research career.

-The objectives of the Summer Institute in Cardiovascular Disease Comorbidities, Genetics and Epidemiology are to:
+The objectives of the PRIDE Program in Cardiovascular Disease Comorbidities, Genetics and Epidemiology are to:

 - Provide fundamental training in cardiovascular disease comorbidities, genetics, and epidemiology;